Ventricular Tachycardia (VT)

 Ventricular tachycardia (VT) is an abnormally fast heartbeat that originates from the bottom chambers of the heart (ventricles).

-What is a Ventricular Septal Defect?
+What is a Ventricular Tachycardia?

 Ventricular tachycardia (VT) is an abnormally fast heartbeat that originates from the bottom chambers of the heart (ventricles).
 Unlike SVTs, ventricular arrhythmias they are very often potentially dangerous and will require careful assessment and treatment.